-The Columbo technique
+The Columbo Tactic

-Christian apologist Greg Koukl calls this the Columbo Technique, naming it after the famous TV detective.
+Christian apologist Greg Koukl calls this the Columbo Tactic, naming it after the famous TV detective.
 Lieutenant Columbo, as he was played by actor Peter Falk, was a slow-talking, slow-walking, middle-aged man, perpetually unshaven, and as Koukl put it, who looked like he slept in his trench coat.